Mbodin/murder-generator/doc/elements.md

-TODO: Tutorial to write elements.
+TODO: Tutorial to write elements. (describe the strictness flag on attribute and contacts.)